Skip to contents

 Details

-For a single dataframe, the tibble returned contains the columns:
+For a single data frame, the tibble returned contains the columns:

 • col_name, a character vector containing column names of df1.